 Edward Tufte is a statistician and artist, and Professor Emeritus of Political Science, Statistics, and Computer Science at Yale University.
 He wrote, designed, and self-published 4 classic books on data visualization.
-The New York Times described ET as the "Leonardo da Vinci of Data," and Business Week as the "Galileo of Graphics."
-He is currently constructing a 234-acre sculpture park and tree farm in northwest Connecticut, which will show his artworks and remain open space in perpetuity.
+The New York Times described ET as the "Leonardo da Vinci of data," and Business Week as the "Galileo of graphics."
+He is now writing a book/film The Thinking Eye and constructing a 234-acre tree farm and sculpture park in northwest Connecticut, which will show his artworks and remain open space in perpetuity.
+He founded Graphics Press, ET Modern gallery/studio, and Hogpen Hill Farms LLC.

 All 4 books by Edward Tufte also now in paperback editions,